Applications for the 2020 Beaufort Christmas Fair are now closed.

 A Goody Bag for lunch.
 The cafe does sell hot food which tends to run out mid afternoon, so bear this in mind when planning your day - we don't want you wasting away!

-Set up is from 7am on the day of the fair and we provide tea and coffee throughout the set-up period.
+Set up is from 7am on the day of the fair.
 If you would like to set up the day before there is access to the Marquee from 2pm.
 There is lighting in the afternoon but no heating so please dress warmly.
 Overnight security is also present.
-You will recive full set-up instructions withdetails of your stand number prior to the event.
+You will receive full set-up instructions with details of your stand number prior to the event.

 Although every effort is made to make the marquee as watertight as possible it is in a field and sudden torrential downpours don't always drain away as fast as we would like.
 Water may seep in through seams and the floor so keeping stock in plastic boxes is advisable.
 Also consider how quickly you can move stock should the worse happen.
 Hopefully we will have a warn sunny winters day - so watch the weather and plan accordingly